CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-11-06-Online-resources-for-teaching.md

 ![Example of an embedded compiler in your own web <https://sites.google.com/site/estadisticaaplicadaaeducacion2/r>](figure/source/2018-11-06-Online-resources-for-teaching/in_the_web.png "An embedded compiler in your own web")
+Example of an embedded compiler in your own web [(links)](https://sites.google.com/site/estadisticaaplicadaaeducacion2/r)

 If we ask in R for the version, it shows:
 ```